Roots and Radishes

 Can I store or freeze leftovers?

-You can store any leftover radishes in an airtight container in the fridge, and in my experience they are best enjoyed within five days.
-They can be eaten cold or reheated in an air fryer, oven, or microwave.
+Store leftover radishes in an airtight container in the fridge and enjoy within 5 days.
+A quick reheat in the microwave, air fryer, or oven works great!
 To freeze, allow them to cool completely, and transfer to an airtight container or zip-top bag.
 Transfer to the freezer and store for up to three months.

 Related Recipes